joelek/bonsai/readme.md

 * Investigate issue with `filter()` for array states.
 * Investigate possibility of re-using index states for array states.
 * Investigate issue with computing state from array state length involving array items.
+* Add option to limit the number of cached pages.